dbakuntsev/simply.clipboard-monitor/README.md

 ## Preview Behavior

+Each preview is displayed in its own tab.
+When a format is selected, all tabs are updated simultaneously.
+If the currently active tab becomes unavailable for the selected format, the tab with the lowest priority that can display the format is selected automatically.

 ### Hex
-- Available only for byte-addressable clipboard data.
+- Available for all byte-addressable clipboard data (always enabled).
 - Rows show offset, hex bytes, and ASCII view.
 - Uses lazy row materialization to keep large payload display responsive.